iNeso1984/Pygame_App/README.md

 pip install pygame
 ```

 ### How to Run:
-- Create a folder and Use git clone in terminal
+- Create a folder and use git clone in the terminal
- within created folder, or download directly in GitHub.
+ after navigating to created folder, or download directly from GitHub into desired folder.
 ```
 git clone https://github.com/iNeso1984/Pygame_App.git
 ```